Mountain Post Warrior Memorial: 2 names added to memorial

 |0

-This work, Mountain Post Warrior Memorial: 2 names added to memorial [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mountain Post Warrior Memorial: 2 names added to memorial, by Norman Shifflett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT